Liberation of Belgium: The Ardennes

 The First United States Army, under General Courtney Hodges, captured areas south of Brussels in early September 1944.
 The U.S. units were spread very thinly from south of Liège, through the Ardennes and into Luxembourg, leaving their defensive line lightly reinforced.
 Between September and 16 December, the Ardennes Forest was the "quiet sector"—the Americans used this area to rest tired units.

 Adolf Hitler launched Germany's last offensive of the Western Front on 16 December, known as the Battle of the Bulge.
 He intended to push through the Ardennes Forest with the 6th Panzer Division advancing and capturing the coastal town of Antwerp.
 The Fifth Panzer Army, under German general Hasso von Manteuffel, was to attack the U.S. forces in the region, and the 7th German Army was to attack to the south to cut off supplies and create a buffer zone.

 On the morning of the 16 December, a two-hour German artillery bombardment startled the Allies.
 When the German forces attacked, it was foggy, and the Allies could not use their air superiority to resupply ground units.
 On 18 December, after advancing 60 miles in two days, the Germans reached a point of stalemate.
 By the 22nd, the weather had cleared, allowing the Allies to be resupplied.
-Vicious fighting followed, ending in mid-January when the German tank units began to run out of fuel.
+Vicious fighting followed and ended in mid-January, when the German tank units began to run out of fuel.

 The battle ended with the Germans in full retreat.
-600,000 U.S. troops were involved in the battle, making it the largest ground battle the U.S. Army has ever fought.
-81,000 U.S. troops were killed or wounded.
+600,000 U.S. troops were involved in the battle, which made it the largest ground battle that the U.S. Army has ever fought: 81,000 U.S. troops were killed or wounded.
 Estimates of German casualties range from 67,675 to 125,000 killed, wounded and missing.